contentstack/contentstack-cli/README.md

 # Contentstack command line interface(cli).

 ## Installation

-**Note: This version of Contentstack CLI can be used only for v3 stacks.
-Use cli v1.x, for v2 stacks.**
+**Note**: This version of Contentstack CLI can be used only for v3 stacks.
+Use cli v1.x, for v2 stacks.

 Run the following command in a Terminal or Command Prompt to globally install the latest version of Contentstack CLI on your system: